DavideNardone/PySMRS/README.md

 # Introduction

 This is a python implementation of [(Ehsan Elhamifar et. al)](http://ieeexplore.ieee.org/document/6247852/).
 They consider the problem of finding a few representatives for a dataset, (i.e., a subset of data points that efficiently describes the entire dataset).
-They experiment this techniques on data such as video ([Video Summarization](http://encyclopedia.jrank.org/articles/pages/6930/Video-Summarization.html)) but other type of data may be considered for some experiment.
+They experiment this technique on data such as video ([Video Summarization](http://encyclopedia.jrank.org/articles/pages/6930/Video-Summarization.html)) but other type of data may be considered for some experiment.

+Video summarization is one of the encouraging methods for effective comprehension of video content by selecting informative frames of the video.
+The aim is to produce a summary of the video which is interesting to the user and representing the whole video.

+In this project the proposed method exploits a Compressive Sensing method (LASSO) for selecting representative frames of the video.

 # Requirements